quicwg/base-drafts/draft-ietf-quic-http.md

 in the appropriate direction.

-##  Stream 1: Control Stream
+##  Control Streams

-Since most connection-level concerns will be managed by QUIC, the primary use of Stream 1 will be for the SETTINGS frame when the connection opens and for PRIORITY frames subsequently.
+Since most connection-level concerns will be managed by QUIC, the primary use of Streams 2 and 3 will be for the SETTINGS frame when the connection opens and for PRIORITY frames subsequently.

+A pair of unidirectional streams is used rather than a single bidirectional stream.
+This allows either peer to send data as soon they are able.
+Depending on whether 0-RTT is enabled on the connection, either client or server might be able to send stream data first after the cryptographic handshake completes.

 ## HTTP Message Exchanges {#request-response}

-A client sends an HTTP request on a new QUIC stream.
+A client sends an HTTP request on a client-initiated, bidirectional QUIC stream.
 A server sends an HTTP response on the same stream as the request.

 An HTTP message (request or response) consists of: